 - Country Blocking

-Wordfence is a very popular WordPress security plugins.
+Wordfence is a very popular WordPress security plugin.
 It has 4+ million active installations.
-It clearly shows it has a huge popularity.
-I have tried my best to explain to you about this plugin.
+It clearly shows it has huge popularity.
+I have tried my best to explain to you this plugin.

 However, this is the only general overview.
 You can go through the main site of the plugin to understand more details.